Almost everyone needs some kind of Dremel tool, i.e. a mini

 under my desk to do so.
 I'm sure I'd hit my head or hurt my back every

 other time, and I'd need to learn yet another swear word or three.
 So instead, I designed and built my own footswitch with a desktop box for switching between continuous and footswitch operation.
 It comprises a generic PFS-135A foot switch, and a pair of illuminated rocker switches in an electrical junction box, plus AC mains plug and socket pigtails.
-Unlike Proxxon's, my footswitch uses a grounded Schuko plug and sockets (but I'm still undecided whether that was a good design choice or not). |
+Unlike Proxxon's, my footswitch uses a grounded Schuko plug and sockets (but I'm still undecided whether that was a good design choice or not).
+See this page for details. |

 |